 Awards & Honors

-She has been the recipient of numerous national awards, including best book awards from the American Library Association, the Immigration and Ethnic History Society, the Association for Asian American Studies, and the Western Historical Association and fellowships and grants from the Carnegie Corporation, the National Endowment of the Humanities, and the Social Science Research Council.
+She has been the recipient of numerous national awards for her scholarship and her advocacy.
+These include best book awards from the American Library Association, the Immigration and Ethnic History Society, the Association for Asian American Studies, and the Western Historical Association and fellowships and grants from the Carnegie Corporation, the National Endowment of the Humanities, and the Social Science Research Council.
 Most recently, she received an honorary degree from Tufts University, was elected to the American Academy of Arts & Sciences, and was honored with the 2018 Distinguished Historian Award from the Society for Historians of the Gilded Age and Progressive Era.
 For her advocacy work, she has received the 2016 Pioneer Award from OCA – Asian Pacific American Advocates, and the 2015 Immigrant Heritage Award from the Angel Island Immigration Station Foundation.
 At the University of Minnesota, Lee has been named a Regents Professor, a Distinguished McKnight University Professor, and received the 2017 Dean’s Medal from the College of Liberal Arts.

 Lee is an active public intellectual who is a widely sought-after speaker around the U.S. and internationally.
 She regularly appears in the media, including featured appearances in PBS’s “Asian Americans,” the History Channel’s “America: The Promised Land,” PBS’s “The Chinese Exclusion Act,” Bill Moyer’s “Chinese in America,” and interviews with PBS NewsHour, CNN, National Public Radio’s Morning Edition, Code Switch, 1A, Weekend Edition, and BackStory, Public Radio International’s The World, the BBC, the New York Times, ABC News, NBC News, the Guardian, CSPAN, Washington Post, Star Tribune, Beijing News, and the Japan Times.
 Her opinion pieces have been published in Time, the Washington Post, New York Daily News, USA Today, and Los Angeles Times.